The architecture of production

 In physics and electrical engineering, a conductor is a type of material that enables the flow of current in one or more directions.
 A flow of negatively charged electrons transfers this current from the current source to those consuming it (the loads).
 Each charged particle nudges its neighbor a finite amount, causing a chain reaction that powers the consumer.
 Many factors influence these transfers - including the material’s properties, cross-section, length, temperature, and ampacity.
 They also determine its resistivity, or ability to oppose the current, which leads to energy dissipation.

 Production and conduction share similar roots.
 Each term carries a nuance of guiding, channeling, or bringing forth something new.
 Production’s Latin roots - pro- (“forth”) + ducere (“to lead”) - imply bringing something into being through agency and transformation.
-Its semantic twin, conduction, has similar roots: con - (“with, together”) - injects the idea of collaboratively working together to channel or transmit the outputs of producers to the inputs of consumers, often passively or continuously.
-Systemic flow exploits structure, medium, and policy to enhance behavior.
+Its semantic twin, conduction, has similar roots: con - (“with, together”) - and injects the idea of collaboratively working together to channel or transmit the outputs of producers to the inputs of consumers.
+This systemic flow exploits the structure, medium, and policy of production to enhance behavior.
+Transducers are used to code outbound messages from producers into the ‘language’ of the downstream consumer, and to decode messages received from upstream producers into the equivalent for internal processing.

-The medium of conduction brings another idea into play - the payload being transmitted is subject to noise, and is also often amplified, filtered, or transformed as it is exchanged.
+The medium of conduction brings another idea into play.
+The payload being transmitted is subject to noise, and is also often amplified, filtered, lost, or transformed as it is exchanged.
 These characteristics play heavily in the effectiveness of connections across elements, and how they perform as a unified whole.
+They also connect each production system with its means of production; when the channel capacity of these connections is not adequate for demand, they inject delays into processing.

 Characterizing flow over time